 Richard was the younger son of the 1st Viscount Powerscourt, and he inherited the title after his older brother, Edward, died.
 He was educated in Trinity College, Dublin, and the Middle Temple in London.
 He served in the Irish House of Commons for Wicklow County from 1761-1764.
 In 1764 he became 3rd Viscount after the death of his brother, and assumed his seat in the Irish House of Lords.

 The house has four storey over basement frontage to South William Street, with “stunted and unequal niched quadrants” (see this in the photograph above, between the main block of the house, and the gateway) and pedimented rusticated arches.
-According to Christine Casey, the nine bay façade is faced with granite and has an advanced and pedimented centrepiece crowned by a solid attic storey with enormous volutes like that of Palladio’s Villa Malcontenta .
-This was the observatory.
-The ground floor has round-headed windows, while the piano nobile has alternating triangular and “segment-headed” pediments [“Piano nobile” is Italian for “noble floor” or “noble level”, also sometimes referred to by the corresponding French term, bel étage, and is the principal floor of a large house.
-This floor contains the principal reception and bedrooms of the house].
-There is a Venetian window and tripartite window over the doorcase [Wikipedia defines the Venetian window: “the Venetian window consists of an arched central arched light symmetrically flanked by two shorter sidelights.
-Each sidelight is flanked by two columns or pilasters and topped by a small entablature”].
+Christine Casey describes the nine bay façade as faced with granite, and it has an advanced and pedimented centrepiece crowned by a solid attic storey with enormous volutes like that of Palladio’s Villa Malcontenta .

 An information board inside the house quotes the “Article of Agreement” between Lord Powerscourt and the stonemason Robert Mack: